emmygrace/coeus-api-client/README.md

 ## Publishing

-This package is published to npm.
+This package is published to npm under the `@gaia-tools` scope.
 To publish a new version:

-1. Update the version in `package.json`
+1. Update the version in `package.json` following [Semantic Versioning](https://semver.org/)
+2. Update `CHANGELOG.md` with the new version and changes
-2. Run `pnpm build` to ensure the latest code is built
+3. Run `pnpm build` to ensure the latest code is built
-3. Run `pnpm pack` to verify the package contents
+4. Run `pnpm pack` to verify the package contents
-4. Run `npm publish` (or `pnpm publish`)
+5. Run `npm publish` (or `pnpm publish`)

 The `prepublishOnly` script will automatically run lint, test, and build before publishing.

+See [PUBLISH_CHECKLIST.md](./PUBLISH_CHECKLIST.md) for a detailed publishing checklist.

 ## License

-MIT
+MIT License - see [LICENSE](LICENSE) file for details.

 ## Repository

-See the [repository](https://github.com/emmygrace/gaia-api-client) for more information.
+See the [repository](https://github.com/emmygrace/coeus-api-client) for more information.